top of page

 TEACHING

 I teach courses that encourage students to approach complex questions of inequality from an intersectional lens.
-Given my own methodological preference for qualitative research, my courses focus on learning through doing, with students acquiring empirical research skills through interview projects and mini-ethnographies.
+I ground my teaching in a "learn by doing" approach, infusing courses with hands-on research activities like interview projects and mini-ethnographies.
+I regularly teach research methods and direct the CSUSB Sociology Honors Program.

 Adult Students